graz-dev/llms-on-kubernetes/vllm-models/README.md

 - Network access to HuggingFace Hub for model downloads
 - Sufficient storage capacity for model caches (each model requires a PVC)

+> **💡 Quick AWS Setup**: If you need to create an AWS EKS cluster with GPU support, see our [AWS EKS Cluster Setup Guide](aws-eks-cluster.md) for step-by-step instructions to get a ready-to-use cluster in eu-north-1.

 ## Running Steps

 ### 1. Prerequisites Installation